peejaywk/FourFifthsJazz/README.md

 ![alt text](/assets/images/am-i-responsive-capture.png "Responsive design image")

 This is a website for a fictitious jazz ensemble called Four Fifths Jazz who is based in the UK.
-Four Fifths Jazz is a small ensemble consisting of five members who as well as writing and performing their own music cover most of the popular jazz repertoire.
+Four Fifths Jazz is a small ensemble consisting of four members who as well as writing and performing their own music cover most of the popular jazz repertoire.
 The main aims of the website are:
 * Promote the latest single
 * Encourage visitors/fans to book tickets to their upcoming concerts